anodyne/nova3-guide/user/pages/01.basics/02.requirements/docs.md

 - OS X 10.9 Mavericks already ships with the Apache web server and PHP 5.5, so job done!
 - [MAMP/MAMP Pro](http://mamp.info/) comes with Apache, MySQL and of course PHP.
 It's a great way to get more control over which version of PHP you're running, setting up virtual hosts (MAMP Pro only), plus other useful features.
+- Laravel Homestead (advanced users only)
+- Laravel Valet (advanced users only)

 ### Windows

 - [XAMPP](https://www.apachefriends.org/index.html) provides Apache, PHP, and MySQL in one simple package
 - [MAMP for Windows](http://mamp.info/) is a long-time Mac favorite, but now available for Windows
+- Laravel Homestead (advanced users only)

 ### Linux